 If you like nothing in your soup, this next option might be just for you…

 Clear-broth soups can also provide patients with diverticulitis with a low-fiber meal option.
 They are delicious, and they can be soothing, especially when flare-ups and abdominal cramping occur.

 Hydration is extremely important, particularly if you are taking in lots of fiber.

-Water helps lubricate the digestive tract, which helps to break down foods in the stomach and intestine.
+Water helps lubricate the digestive tract, which helps break down foods in the stomach and intestine.
 In many cases, it can prevent constipation.
-In both of these situations, hydration essentially means reduced risk of irritating diverticula.
+In both of these situations, hydration essentially means a reduced risk of irritating diverticula.

 Drink More: Pulp-Free Juices

-Cleveland Clinic states that juices without pulp, such as apple juice and cranberry juice, are great options for diverticulitis patients who are on a clear liquid diet.
+Cleveland Clinic states juices without pulp, such as apple juice and cranberry juice, are great options for diverticulitis patients who are on a clear liquid diet.
 These juices can help you stay hydrated and ultimately reduce the severity and frequency of flare-ups.

 As far as what to avoid, read on to learn about the seven foods to avoid with diverticulitis…